I see you clicked. You’re probably looking for an overnight, travel-the-world, rags-to-riches story.

 Despite the topline revenue, I don’t feel like I’ve “made it” or that I’m “done” or that my life “is a bunch of beaches,” though I have worked from the beach multiple times.
 The entrepreneurship route is hard and lonely, and no amount of motivational posts or Instagrams of Porsches makes up for that.
 But what CAN help is having realistic expectations of what building a business means, which includes both the hard AND the fun parts.

-So if all the six-figure internet entrepreneurs aren’t all on the beach with a laptop in some secret club, what IS it like?
+So if all the six-figure online entrepreneurs aren’t all on the beach with a laptop in some secret club, what IS it like?
 Like anything worth doing, the answer is: incredibly difficult, but incredibly rewarding.

 The “4-Hour Workweek” Myth